 With thermal radiation, heat is transferred by electromagnetic waves without the presence of a substance!
-You can read more about this mechanism in this article.

 The mechanisms of thermal convection and thermal conduction explained in separate articles have one thing in common: there must be molecules that transport the heat energy.
 In principle, this is true for any kind of matter, be it in solids like metals or in gases like air.
 In the depths of space, however, such molecules are (almost) completely absent.
 Nevertheless, heat transfer takes place even through such empty regions.
 This is demonstrated on earth every day anew.
 While the outside temperatures are usually still relatively low before sunrise, they will rise noticeably after sunrise.
 Obviously heat energy from the sun also reaches the earth through the (almost) empty space.